Rafat97/rafat97/README.md

 - 👨 I’m Emdadul Haque (Rafat)
 - 🔭 I’m currently working on software architecture.
 - 🌱 I’m currently learning everything about software.
-Also, Help me to learn about good software design.
+Also, help me to learn about good software designing.
 - 📫 How to reach me: https://rafat97.github.io/